Death and funeral of Prince Philip, Duke of Edinburgh: Procession and service

 No sermons or eulogies were delivered at the service at the Duke's wish.
 The ceremony highlighted his links to the Royal Navy and his passion for the sea.
-The Royal Family confirmed that for the memorial, the Duke had handpicked all the music himself.
+The royal family confirmed that for the memorial, the Duke had handpicked all the music himself.
 His choices were "imbued with his long, proud legacy with the Royal Navy, and a deep love of Britain's musical heritage."

 The funeral started with the choir singing the Funeral Sentences, composed by William Croft.
 The first lesson, from Ecclesiasticus, chapter 43, verses 11–26, was read by the Dean of Windsor.
 The second lesson, from the Gospel of John, chapter 11, verses 21–27, was read by the Archbishop of Canterbury.
 Psalm 104 was sung to a setting by William Lovelady that the Duke had commissioned.
 During the service, Britten's setting of Psalm 100 was sung by the choir at the request of the Duke of Edinburgh himself.
 The music included the hymn "Eternal Father, Strong to Save", which is traditionally associated with seafarers, Benjamin Britten's Jubilate in C (also commissioned by the Duke), and the Russian Kontakion of the Departed to an arrangement by Sir Walter Parratt.
 The music performance entailed meticulous planning of keys, built around G minor and G major; other connecting royal, historical and local themes were also included in the music for the service.
 The Dean of Windsor paid tribute to the Duke's "unwavering loyalty" to the Queen and "his service to the nation and the Commonwealth" in the bidding.
 The Dean gave the commendation as the coffin was lowered into the Royal Vault, while the pipe major of the 4th Battalion of the Royal Regiment of Scotland played the lament "The Flooers o the Forest" while walking from the North Quire Aisle to the Dean's Cloister.
 The service finished with the proclamation of the Duke's styles and titles by Thomas Woodcock, Garter Principal King of Arms, and the bugle calls "Last Post" (sounded by the Buglers of the Royal Marines), "Reveille" (sounded by the State Trumpeters of the Household Cavalry) and "Action Stations" (sounded by the Buglers of the Royal Marines).
 The Archbishop of Canterbury pronounced the blessing, which was followed by "God Save the Queen".
-After the service, organist Luke Bond played Johann Sebastian Bach's Prelude and Fugue in C minor, BWV 546.
+After the service Bond played Johann Sebastian Bach's Prelude and Fugue in C minor, BWV 546.

-The Duke was interred in the Royal Vault at St George's Chapel.
-Following the Queen's death, his remains were moved to the King George VI Memorial Chapel inside St George's, where the couple were buried next to each other.
+The Duke's remains were temporarily held in the Royal Vault at St George's Chapel.
+Following the death of Elizabeth II, his remains were moved to the King George VI Memorial Chapel inside St George's, where they were buried next to each other.